 Definition of Scoliosis (Skoliosis)

-Simply put, scoliosis causes the backbone to be curved to one side if you are viewing a person’s spine from the rear.
+Scoliosis causes the backbone to be curved to one side if you view a person’s spine from the rear.
 A healthy normal spine should run straight down the middle, but those who suffer from a scoliotic condition will have a spine that bends to either the left or right.
 Smaller curves are harder to detect, while larger angles are easily identified as they may produce a hump adjacent to the spine.

 Noteworthy Point: A side-bending curve of fewer than ten degrees bears repeated assessments, especially if the patient is under the age of ten.
 Many clinicians often hastily dismiss curves under 10-degrees.
-But the 10-degrees rule is not set in stone.
-In other words, the 10-degree rule may still pose issues, especially if the child is under 12.
+But the 10-degrees rule is not edged-in-stone.
+As such, spinal curves measuring less than the 10-degree rule may still pose issues, especially if the child is under 12.
 Therefore, parents with kids under the age of 12 should monitor kids with curves of any degree.

 Defining the C-shaped & S-shaped Scoliotic Spines